tyrog07/arctic-utils/README.md

   - date: The date to format, either as a Date object or a string.
   - options: Options for date formatting as per Intl.DateTimeFormatOptions.
   - Returns: The formatted date.

+## Locales List

+For a detailed list of supported locales, please refer to the [Locales List](SUPPORTED_LOCALES.md) file.

 ## Contributing